Recognising Scotland’s Engineering Heritage

 Explore giant machines in our outdoor engineering pavilion.

 Explore the machines up close, find out about the skill involved in operating them and why Scotland was at the forefront in a great age of invention and discovery.
-You can listen to the stories behind the machines using wind-up audio points and explore online content via QR codes attached to them.

 The project has been funded by the Recognition Capital Fund administered by Museums Galleries Scotland and North Lanarkshire Council.